JinxxedVexx/JinxxedVexx/README.md

 <sub> My supreme reigning hyperfixation is Katie McGrath...</sub>

 ![original (5)](https://github.com/user-attachments/assets/0a15b02a-7d0f-4a53-9d6f-719113ce02a5)
-Currently into: Rapunzel's Tangled Adventure, Cyberpunk 2077, OCs
+Currently into: COSMIC PRINCESS KAGUYA, IRON LUNG, OCs

 I have a lot of things I'm interested in...**A LOT**, it's hard to list a bunch on things like these so I usually just do whatever off the top of the dome.
 Chat me up and I'll more than likely be into at least one thing you're into.